Curriculum

 3. Indian Curriculum (CBSE-Aligned & NIOS)

-Sunbeam offers programs aligned with the Central Board of Secondary Education (CBSE) plus options like the National Institute of Open Schooling (NIOS), including its Open Basic Education (OBE) programme, which supports flexible, inclusive learning paths.
+Sunbeam World School offers programs aligned with the Central Board of Secondary Education (CBSE) plus options like the National Institute of Open Schooling (NIOS), including its Open Basic Education (OBE) programme, which supports flexible, inclusive learning paths.

-4. Multi-Board Homeschooling Programs
+5. Multi-Board Homeschooling Programs

-5. Skill-Enhanced Learning Integration
+6. Skill-Enhanced Learning Integration

 How Sunbeam World School’s Curriculum Shapes Real Classroom Learning